 Can I attend scheduled conduct conferences, hearings, or meetings with my student?

 Please note that student conduct proceedings are closed.
 Therefore, parents are not able to attend or participate unless they are serving in the capacity of the student's advisor.
-All advisors must be a member of the University community (eligible advisors are current University employees or students).

 I received a letter from your office stating my student was found in violation of the university's alcohol or drug policy.
 What should I do next?